pnp/PnP/Solutions/Core.UserProfiles.Sync/readme.md

 ### Prerequisites ###
 - A ClientId and ClientSecret registered with SharePoint's "appregnew.aspx" page
 - Credentials to authenticate to SharePoint Online with tenand admin rights to write to user profiles
+- The ClientId to hae permissions to read Azure AD user data

 ### Solution ###
 Solution | Author(s)